pucelle/vscode-run-on-save/README.md

-## Run shell commands when file is saved
+## Run configured shell commands on a file is saved in vscode

 Based on [vscode-runonsave](https://github.com/emeraldwalk/vscode-runonsave).

 ## Features

-- Configure multiple shell commands which will execute when a matched file is saved.
+- Configure multiple shell commands which will execute when a matched files is saved.
 - You can also specify status bar messages before and after commands executing, such that it will never distrub coding.
 If you prefer showing message in terminal, choose [Save And Run](https://github.com/wk-j/vscode-save-and-run).